 The crime of identity theft is found under Penal Code 530.5.
 It comprises of four different types:

-- Acquiring or retaining possession of another person’s personal identifying information without consent to commit a fraud
+- Acquiring or retaining possession of another person’s personal identifying information3 without consent to commit a fraud.

-- Selling, transferring or providing the personal identifying information of another person without consent to commit a fraud
+- Selling, transferring or providing the personal identifying information of another person without consent to commit a fraud4.

 - Selling, transferring or providing the personal identifying information of another person with knowledge that information will be used to commit a fraud

 You need only possess the intent to commit identity theft.
 Intent can be proved by showing that you acquired another person’s personal identifying information because of the nature of your job and then intended to use it to gain a benefit for yourself.